radovskyb/watcher/README.md

 [![Build Status](https://travis-ci.org/radovskyb/watcher.svg?branch=master)](https://travis-ci.org/radovskyb/watcher)

-`watcher` is a simple Go package for watching for files or directory changes (recursively by default) without using filesystem events, which allows it to work cross platform consistently.
+`watcher` is a Go package for watching for files or directory changes (recursively or non recursively) without using filesystem events, which allows it to work cross platform consistently.

 `watcher` watches for changes and notifies over channels either anytime an event or an error has occurred.

-Events contain the `os.FileInfo` of the file or directory that the event is based on and the type of event that has occurred.
+Events contain the `os.FileInfo` of the file or directory that the event is based on and the type of event and file or directory path.

 # Update
 Event.Path for Rename and Move events is now returned in the format of `fromPath -> toPath`